-Why Is My AC Unit Fan Not Spinning?
-Solved
+Why Is My Fan Not Spinning On Air Conditioner Unit?

 When the heat of summer finally arrives, the first thing you need is an air conditioner.
 The device turns on, and the lights light up, but the fan isn’t turning, and the air coming out of the vents isn’t cold.
 Having your loved ones sweat it out without air conditioning is a significant inconvenience.